EU money can be used to offshore migrants on boats

 The Maltese government did not respond as of writing on whether it intends to use EU funding to pay for the million-euro a month plan.

-But earlier this week the Shift News, an independent media outlet in Malta, reported the government was trying to finance the project from the EU budget.
+But earlier this week The Shift news, an independent media outlet in Malta, reported the government was trying to finance the project from the EU budget.

 Floating hotspots